puppeteer/puppeteer/docs/api.md

   - `postData` <[string]> If set changes the post data of request
   - `headers` <[Map]> If set changes the request HTTP headers

-Continues request with optional request overwrites.
+Continues request with optional request overrides.

 #### interceptedRequest.headers
 - <[Map]> A map of HTTP headers associated with the request.